rajstories/Nexus-hackathon-platform/replit.md

 # Overview

 This is a full-stack web application built with a React frontend and Express.js backend using TypeScript.
 The project follows a monorepo structure with shared type definitions and implements a modern tech stack including Drizzle ORM for database operations, shadcn/ui for the component library, and TailwindCSS for styling.
-The application appears to be a starter template called "Fusion X" with basic API endpoints and a landing page showcasing modern web development features.
+The application is a production-ready starter template called "Fusion X" featuring an animated splash page, comprehensive environment variable management, and Azure deployment readiness.

 # User Preferences